clescot/kafka-connect-http/docs/connectors_settings.md

-# HTTP Connectors configuration
+# HTTP Connectors settings

-Here are the configuration to setup an HTTP Sink connector, and optionally an HTTP Source Connector, into a Kafka Connect cluster.
+Here are the settings to setup an HTTP Sink connector, and optionally an HTTP Source Connector, into a Kafka Connect cluster.

 ### HTTP Sink Connector